 Modern voice recognition systems commonly fall into two primary categories, cloud based and native.
 Examples of cloud based speech recognition engines include Google’s Voice Search, Apple’s Siri virtual assistant and more recently, Microsoft’s Cortana.
 The native implementations are best represented by Nuance’s Dragon series of products and Microsoft’s proprietary Speech API (MSSAPI).

-Native solutions are generally built on learning Hidden Markov Models which adapt to the speaker and can often achieve high accuracy levels once trained and paired with a high quality microphone.
+Native solutions are generally built on learning Hidden Markov Models which adapt to the speaker and can achieve high accuracy levels once trained and paired with a high quality microphone.
 In most cases these systems are designed to assist people who would otherwise be required to perform a lot of typing, or the disabled, and as a result their implementations are often tailored towards single users.

 Conversely, cloud solutions are vastly more complex and generally designed to be able to achieve good accuracy rates with little or no speaker specific adaptations.
 As a result they are often built using a combination of advanced neural networks and HMMs to help improve feature detection across very large datasets, such as those which Google acquired through their 1-800-GOOG-411 service [1].
-There are a few restrictions to these cloud based services though, often determined by their target applications, primarily limitations on the maximum length of a dictated statement and the inability to adapt to a user’s pronunciation.
+There are a few restrictions to these cloud based services though, often determined by their target applications, these restrictions include limitations on the maximum length of a dictated statement and the inability to adapt to a user’s pronunciation.
 In practice however, these limitations are minor in nature.

-One of the major issues faced with both systems is that they rely on software on the target device to record, pre-process, recognise where necessary, and finally output the result – leading to platform restrictions which are often difficult to overcome.
+One of the major issues faced with both cloud and native approaches is that they rely on software on the target device to record, pre-process, recognise where necessary, and finally output the result – leading to platform restrictions which are often difficult to overcome.
 Another is the possibility of piracy, as this software is often extremely expensive with a low number of users it poses a major threat to the producer’s revenue stream.

-This project hopes to enable the development of a device which addresses both issues in an elegant and universally compatible manner, namely through the emulation of a user’s input devices.
+This project hopes to enable the development of a device which addresses both issues in an elegant and universally compatible manner, namely through the emulation of input devices.
 This will allow speech recognition to be performed either on a hardware processor attached to the user’s computer or on the cloud with this device as a proxy.
 As the solution is hardware based, piracy will be impossible and the revenue stream of the producer will be more secure.

 In addition to this, the ability to easily move the device between any computer, has the advantage of allowing learning algorithms to be applied – either on the device itself or using the device as an identifier - improving recognition rates for the device’s user.